crate/crate-howtos/docs/deployment/containers/kubernetes.rst

       labels:
         app: crate
     spec:
-      # A static IP address is assigned to this service.
-This IP address is
+      # A Headless Service is used for CrateDB node discovery.
-      # only reachable from within the Kubernetes cluster.
+      # Returns the IP adresses of the associated CrateDB Pods.
-      type: ClusterIP
+      clusterIP: None
       ports:
         # Port 4300 for inter-node communication.
       - port: 4300